-Monthly progress notes must address personal outcomes separately and reflect the beneficiary's interpretation of the outcomes.
+Monthly progress notes must address personal outcomes separately and reflect the recipient's interpretation of the outcomes.
 Monthly progress notes shall include:

-- 1. Desired personal outcomes;
+- Desired personal outcomes,

-- 2. Strategies to achieve the outcomes;
+- Strategies to achieve the outcomes,

-- 3. Effectiveness of the strategies;
+- Effectiveness of the strategies,

-- 4. Obstacles to achieving the desired outcomes;
+- Obstacles to achieving the desired outcomes,

-- 5. New opportunities; and
+- New opportunities, and

-- 6. Developing a new action plan.
+- Developing a new action plan.